Last Updated on

 15. Eat Healthy

-Maintaining a healthy diet is an absolute must for your pregnancy.
-Not only will it ensure that your developing baby receives all the nutrition she needs, it also makes sure that your blood sugar doesn’t spike often or cause gestational diabetes.
-Eat foods rich in omega-3 fatty acids, Vitamin C, and calcium.
-These nutrients are all known for helping you achieve full-term pregnancy.
+Maintaining a healthy diet is an absolute must during pregnancy.
+It is essential for both you and your baby’s health.
+Appropriate nutrition will also help maintain your blood sugar levels, thus decreasing the chances of gestational diabetes, which is also one of the causes of preterm labour.
+Eat foods rich in omega-3 fatty acids, vitamin C, iron, and calcium.
+These nutrients are all known for helping in achieving a full-term pregnancy.

 Striving for a full-term pregnancy while also making sure that your baby is healthy is one of the primary concerns most mothers-to-be have.
-Discuss your concerns with your OB/GYN and make sure that you keep all your health care appointments diligently.
-Keeping yourself comfortable during pregnancy is key and do remember to stay away from any stress during this period.
+Discuss your concerns with your OB/GYN and make sure that you keep all your doctor’s appointments diligently.
+Keeping yourself comfortable, healthy and positive during pregnancy is key, and do remember to stay away from any stress during this period.